QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

   VPN qube so that he can upload his work and access anything he needs on the local network without being there.

 - A password manager vault.
-Bob stores all the login credentials he needs here.
+Bob stores all of his login credentials in this offline qube and [securely copies and pastes](/doc/how-to-copy-and-paste-text/) them into other qubes as needed.

 A colleague helped Bob set up his Qubes system initially and showed him how to use it.
 Since Bob's workflow is pretty consistent and straightforward, the way